2003 Fiesta Bowl: Aftermath

 The amount of future NFL talent that played in the game is considered highly exceptional.
-Of the 43 players who started in the game (OSU's Chris Gamble started on both offense and defense), 37 of them were eventually NFL draft picks (including 18 first-rounders).
+Of the 43 players who started in the game (OSU's Chris Gamble started on both offense and defense), 37 of them were eventually NFL draft picks (including 18 first-rounders, of which 12 were Hurricanes and 6 were Buckeyes).
 Of the 100 players who played in the game, 52 went on to be drafted and 58 went on to play in the NFL.

 Controversy

 The pass interference penalty called against Miami in the first overtime period faced immediate scrutiny.
-During instant replay analysis following the call on the field, Fouts and Jackson discussed the merits of the penalty, which Fouts thrice proclaimed as a "bad call."
-Both announcers pointed out contact against Gamble by Sharpe that could have been a penalty; Jackson suggested that it may have been defensive holding, to which Fouts responded, "They called pass interference, Keith."
+During instant replay analysis after the call on the field, Fouts and Jackson discussed the merits of the penalty, which Fouts thrice proclaimed as a "bad call."
+Jackson suggested that there may have been defensive holding on the play, to which Fouts responded, "They called pass interference, Keith."

 The play had proceeded thusly: at the snap, Sharpe jammed Gamble at the line of scrimmage as he ran a fade route.
 Attempting to escape, Gamble broke off his route while Sharpe maintained contact.
 At the top of the route, both Gamble and Sharpe jumped for the ball, which bounced out of Gamble's outstretched arms; the predominant camera angle used for instant replay focused on this jump for the ball at the end of the play.
 The line judge signaled incomplete, but after a delay of several seconds, field judge Terry Porter threw a penalty flag.
 The delay had allowed for members of the Miami sideline to storm the field in celebration, and they had to clear the field before play could resume.
 Initially signaling for defensive holding, Porter revised his signal to pass interference before the call was announced.

+Media analysis

-After the game, sportswriters criticized the call and its influence on the outcome of the game.
-Writing for Sports Illustrated, Rick Reilly commented, "I think Porter choked.
+After the game, numerous sportswriters criticized the call and its influence on the outcome.
+In his article for Sports Illustrated, Rick Reilly said, "I think Porter choked.
 I think he didn't know what to call, and so he did the stupidest thing possible.
 Maybe he felt the coming wrath of a stadium that was 90% Ohio State red and started wondering if he'd make it out of there with both his kidneys."
-Dennis Dodd of CBS Sports also claimed that Porter "choked," and both writers criticized how long Porter took to throw the penalty flag after the play.
-Dodd wrote:

-Months after the game, the Florida newspaper The Orlando Sentinel published, "The Republic of Texas had 'Remember the Alamo.'
+Writing for The Miami Herald, Dan Le Batard called the penalty "on the cusp of corrupt," noting that an official with a better view of the play did not call a penalty.
+"You don't make that call," Le Batard asserted, "not in any situation, and certainly not in that one."
+Months after the game, the Orlando Sentinel published, "The Republic of Texas had 'Remember the Alamo.'
 The Republic of Miami has 'Remember Terry Porter.'
 He's the ref who threw the pass-interference flag that cost UM the national title."